aguirre-matteo/distrobox4nix/README.md

 `containers`

-A set of containers (sets) and all its respective configurations.
-Each option can be either a bool, a string or a list of those types.
+A set of containers and all its respective configurations.
+Each option can be either a bool, a string or a list of strings.
 If passed a list, the option will be repeated for each element.
 See `common-debian` in the [example config](#example-config).
-All the available options for each container can be found in the [distrobox-assemble documentation](https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-assemble.md).
+All the available options for the containers can be found in the [distrobox-assemble documentation](https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-assemble.md).
 Default: {}

-`enableBashIntegration`

-Whatever to enable or not the Bash integration.
-Default: true

-`enableZshIntegration`

-Whatever to enable or not the Zsh integration.
-Default: true

-`enableFishIntegration`

-Whatever to enable or not the Fish integration.
-Default: true

-`enableNushellIntegration`

-Whatever to enable or not the Nushell integration.
-Default: true

 ## Example config